 One day, while chatting informally with the CEO of this company, I shared an observation I had made.
 15 minutes later I was directed to execute the suggestions I had made.
-And, a 25-year career in project management was started in that moment.
+And, a 25-year career in project management was started at that moment.

 Get Certified in Project Management

 Transform your project management skills and learn how to apply them as an agile project manager.